Welcome to Appleby's Drug Store

 Q: What should I expect when I arrive for my test?

 A: Follow the directions provided in the confirmation email.
 DO NOT ENTER THE PHARMACY UPON ARRIVAL.
 PARK IN A DESIGNATED COVID-19 TESTING SPOT AND STAY IN YOUR CAR.
 FOLLOW THE DIRECTIONS POSTED OR WAIT FOR ASSISTANCE.
-We will confirm your name and date of birth and complete the nasopharyngeal swab.
+We will confirm your name and date of birth and complete the nasal swab.
 The test takes about ten minutes to complete and we will notify you of the results.
 We will make every attempt to notify you of results as you wait but depending on testing volume, you might receive a call from a staff member later in the day.

 Q: Will you report my results to the department of health?